Bucharest: Public transport

 Bucharest's public transport system is the largest in Romania and one of the largest in Europe.
 It is made up of the Bucharest Metro, run by Metrorex, as well as a surface transport system run by STB (Societatea de Transport București, previously known as the RATB), which consists of buses, trams, trolleybuses, and light rail.
 In addition, a private minibus system operates there.
 As of 2007, a limit of 10,000 taxicab licences was imposed.

+The Bucharest Metro consists of five lines (M1, M2, M3, M4, and M5) ran by Metrorex, and is one of the fastest ways to get around the city.
+The oldest metro line is M1, which was opened in 1979.
+The newest metro line is M5, which was opened in 2020.
+A sixth metro line, M6 line, is currently under construction.

 Railways

 It is the hub of Romania's national railway network, run by Căile Ferate Române.
-The main railway station is Gara de Nord ('North Station'), which provides connections to all major cities in Romania, as well as international destinations: Belgrade, Sofia, Varna, Chișinău, Kyiv, Chernivtsi, Lviv, Thessaloniki, Vienna, Budapest, Istanbul, Moscow etc.
+The main railway station is Gara de Nord ('North Station'), which provides connections to all major cities in Romania, as well as international destinations: Belgrade, Sofia, Varna, Chișinău, Kyiv, Chernivtsi, Lviv, Thessaloniki, Vienna, Budapest, Istanbul, etc.

 The city has five other railway stations run by CFR, of which the most important are Basarab (adjacent to North Station), Obor, Băneasa, and Progresul.
 These are in the process of being integrated into a commuter railway serving Bucharest and the surrounding Ilfov County.
 Seven main lines radiate out of Bucharest.

-The oldest station in Bucharest is Filaret.
-It was inaugurated in 1869, and in 1960, the communist government turned it in a bus terminal.
+The oldest railway station in Bucharest is Filaret, inaugurated in 1869.
+In 1960, the communist government turned it into a bus terminal.